DmitryEfimenko/ssr-with-i18n/article/part-6.md

+# Lost in Translation...
+Strings
-# Lost in translation... strings - Part 6: i18n for Server-Side Rendered Angular applications
+# Part 6: i18n for Server-Side Rendered Angular Applications

 ## Previously
 TODO

-## Are we there yet?
+## Are We There Yet?

 Whether you've chosen to go with the option 1 or 2, it seems like it's all working now!
 Let's close the Chrome Developer Tools and enjoy the feeling of accomplishment after a lot of work.